netdata/netdata/README.md

 The Netdata Agent dashboard and the Netdata Cloud dashboard are the same.
 Still, Netdata Cloud provides additional features, that the Netdata Agent is not capable of.
 These include:

+  1. Access your infrastructure from anywhere.
+  2. Have SSO to protect sensitive features.
-  1. Customizability (custom dashboards and other settings are persisted when you are signed in to Netdata Cloud)
+  3. Customizability (custom dashboards and other settings are persisted when you are signed in to Netdata Cloud)
-  2. Configuration of Alerts and Data Collection from the UI (coming soon)
+  4. Configuration of Alerts and Data Collection from the UI (coming soon)
-  3. Security (role-based access control - RBAC).
+  5. Security (role-based access control - RBAC).
-  4. Horizontal Scalability ("blend" multiple independent parents in one uniform infrastructure)
+  6. Horizontal Scalability ("blend" multiple independent parents in one uniform infrastructure)
-  5. Central Dispatch of Alert Notifications (even when multiple independent parents are involved)
+  7. Central Dispatch of Alert Notifications (even when multiple independent parents are involved)
-  6. Mobile App for Alert Notifications (coming soon)
+  8. Mobile App for Alert Notifications (coming soon)

 So, although it is not required, you can get the most out of your Netdata setup by using Netdata Cloud.